-Hey, ya’ll, I hope you’ll forgive another soup recipe if it’s 80 degrees where you are, but seeing as we have tons of snow I’m still in full on comfort mode.
+Hey, ya’ll, I hope you’ll forgive another soup recipe if it’s 80 degrees where you are, but seeing as we have tons of snow I’m still in full-on comfort mode.
 But maybe no matter what the temp is where you are, you’ll want to try this Chicken, Chickpea & Orecchiette Pasta Soup.
 Can I say Hygge?
 I feel a little silly when I get all trendy and say things like Hygge, but look it up.
 This soup will be in the definition.

-Chicken, Chickpea & Orecchiette Pasta Soup rides the line between light & hearty, fresh & heartwarming, The little shells of pasta are so fun, the chicken and the chickpeas give heft & and the flavor is just right.
+Chicken, Chickpea & Orecchiette Pasta Soup rides the lines between light & hearty, fresh & heartwarming, The little shells of pasta are so fun, the chicken and the chickpeas give heft & and the flavor is just right.
 The bit of curry isn’t enough to make this taste like curry; it’s just enough to enhance the soup.

-If you are a fan of curry, you can sure bring that flavor home by increasing the amount of curry you add to the soup.
+If you are a fan of curry, you can surely bring that flavor home by increasing the amount of curry you add to the soup.
 It would be a great variation to the recipe.

 About Chicken, Chickpea & Orecchiette Pasta Soup: